Tuesday, June 27, 2017

 • Introduction:

--Primitive Christian churches were governed by pluralities of bishops, not by an individual head, as is the case with the Roman Catholic hierarchy.
-It is also important to note that the New Testament uses the terms "elder" and "bishop" interchangeably.
+-Primitive Christian churches were governed by pluralities of bishops, not by an individual head, as is the case in the modern Roman Catholic hierarchy.
+Moreover, the New Testament uses the terms "elder" and "bishop" interchangeably.
 The New American Bible Revised Edition has this excerpt on Titus 1:5-9 in regard to the meaning of such terms: "This instruction on the selection and appointment of presbyters, substantially identical with that in 1 Tm 3:1–7 on a bishop, was aimed at strengthening the authority of Titus by apostolic mandate; cf. Ti 2:15.
 In Ti 1:5, 7 and Acts 20:17, 28, the terms episkopos and presbyteros (“bishop” and “presbyter”) refer to the same persons."
-The Papal office as such was not established by Jesus Christ in the first century.
+The papal office as such was not established by Jesus Christ in the first century.

-• Examples Of Early Extra-Biblical Writings That Speak Of Pluralities Of Elders In Congregations Rather Than Being Led By A Single Man Over The Rest:
+• Early Extra-Biblical Writings Spoke Of Pluralities Of Elders In Churches, Not Them Being Led By A Single Man Over The Rest:

 -“And so, elect for yourselves bishops and deacons who are worthy of the Lord, gentle men who are not fond of money, who are true and approved.”
-(The Didache 15.1)
+(Didache 15.1)

 -“And so, elect for yourselves bishops and deacons who are worthy of the Lord, gentle men who are not fond of money, who are true and approved.”
 (1 Clement 42:4)